Karl Maria Kertbeny: Death

 Kertbeny died in Budapest on 23 January 1882 at the age of 58.
 József Komócsy (1836–1894) eulogized him: "He devoted his life to serving his country, even when he was living abroad.
 He publicised our glory there amongst foreign peoples.
 His first literary activities were received with mockery, but he did not give up and he brought light to Hungarian literature for foreign people".

-The Hungarian writer and literary historian Lajos Hatvany has described him in these terms: "This moody, fluttering, imperfect writer is one of the best and undeservedly forgotten Hungarian memoir writers".
-He also said: "He was born effeminately sensitive, soft, believing, fair, open minded and enthusiastic for beauty.
+The Hungarian writer and literary historian Lajos Hatvany has described him in these terms: "This moody, fluttering, imperfect writer is one of the best and undeservedly forgotten Hungarian memoir writers ...
+He was born effeminately sensitive, soft, believing, fair, open minded and enthusiastic for beauty.
 He loved to love, and loved to be loved.
 He loved only the beautiful and he wanted the love of the best.
 Mária! - An old, vain, swindling, naughty, clownish, thick skinned, envious, literary adventurer became of him: Károly, poor, Károly!"

-Kertbeny's gravesite, which was identified in 2001, is located in Budapest's Kerepesi Cemetery, which is the final resting place of numerous prominent Hungarians of the 19th and the 20th centuries.
-The gay community set a new tombstone on it, and since 2002, a wreath is placed at his grave as part of Hungarian gay festivals.
+Kertbeny's gravesite, which was identified in 2001, is located in Budapest's Kerepesi Cemetery, which is the final resting place of numerous prominent Hungarians of the 19th and 20th centuries.
+The gay community set a new tombstone on it, and since 2002, a wreath has been placed at his grave as part of Hungarian gay festivals.